mar10/pyftpsync/README.md

                         multiple values with ',')
   -o OMIT, --omit OMIT  wildcard of files and directories to exclude (applied
                         after --include)
+  --store-password      save password to keyring if login succeeds --no-prompt           prevent prompting for missing credentials --no-color            prevent use of ansi terminal color codes --force               overwrite different remote files, even if the target
+                        is newer
+  --delete              remove remote files if they don't exist locally --delete-unmatched    remove remote files if they don't exist locally or
+                        don't match the current filter (implies '--delete' option)
+$
 ```

 *Example: Upload files*